Rijuunaskar/Aws_Serverless_Express/README.md

 # Aws_Serverless_Express

-# It is wel configured and tested aws serverless express frame work code.
+# It is well configured and tested aws serverless express frame work code.
 # which is just like old express codes.

 # First step would be npm i